 Synovial membrane score (SM score): The contrast effects and signal intensity changes along the posterior surface of the Hoffa’s fat pad on a single sagittal slice through the central patellofemoral groove were used to semiquantitatively grade the synovitis.
 The score was based on the contrast effects and signal intensity changes[17] on sagittal T1CE; low-signal areas on sagittal PD; and high-signal areas on sagittal PD-FS.
 The score was graded on a four-point scale as grade 0 for lack of enhancement or signal change; grade 1 for the presence of a linear contrast effect or signal change on the posterior fat pad synovium; grade 2 for the presence of a nodular contrast effect or signal change on the posterior fat pad and/ or mild exudation of the fat pad on T1CE; and grade 3 for gross a nodular contrast effect or signal change on the posterior fat pad and/or severe exudation of the fat pad on T1CE, as seen on the sagittal plane at the center of the patella (Figure 2).

-MOAKS score for fat pad: Hoffa’s synovitis was scored with the MOAKS system[11] by grading the size of the diffuse hyperintense signal in the Hoffa’s fat pad on T1CE and PD-FS on a four-point scale, as follows: 0 = normal; 1 = mild, 2 = moderate, 3 = severe.
+MRI Osteoarthritis Knee Score (MOAKS) for fat pad: Hoffa’s synovitis was scored with the MOAKS system[11] by grading the size of the diffuse hyperintense signal in the Hoffa’s fat pad on T1CE and PD-FS on a four-point scale, as follows: 0 = normal; 1 = mild, 2 = moderate, 3 = severe.

 Parapatellar synovitis score: Synovial inflammation in the entire knee was scored, as previously reported[18].
 These parapatellar sites included three in the suprapatellar recesses (i.e., lateral, medial, and just above the trochlear groove), as well as the medial and lateral femoral gutters.
 Thickening of the inflamed synovium was determined in each site and was scored on a four-point scale, according to the thickness, as grade 0 for lack of enhancement of the synovial tissue; grade 1 for < 2-mm thickening of the synovial tissue; grade 2 for 2–4-mm thickening of the synovial tissue; and grade 3 for > 4-mm thickening or nodular pattern of the synovial tissue (Figure 3).